bbrodriges/pholcidae/README.md

 * **silent_links** _list_ - list of regular expression strings (or full URLs), which will be used to filter site URLs which must not pass page data to callback function, yet still collect URLs from this page.
 Default: `[]`
 * **valid_mimes** _list_ - list of strings representing valid MIME types.
 Only URLs that can be identified with this MIME types will be parsed.
 Default: `[]`
-* **threads** _int_ - number of cuncurrent threads of pages fetchers.
+* **threads** _int_ - number of concurrent threads of pages fetchers.
 Default: `1`
-* **with_lock** _bool_ - wheither use or not lock while URLs sync.
-It slightly decreases crawling speed but enliminates race condicitons.
+* **with_lock** _bool_ - whether use or not lock while URLs sync.
+It slightly decreases crawling speed but eliminates race conditions.
 Default: `True`
-* **hashed** __bool__ - wheither or not store parsed URLs as shortened SHA1 hashes.
+* **hashed** _bool_ - whether or not store parsed URLs as shortened SHA1 hashes.
 Crawler may run a little bit slower but consumes a lot less memory.
 Default: `False`

 Response attributes
 ------------

-While inhrerit Pholcidae class you can override built-in `crawl()` method to retreive data gathered from page.
-Any response object will contain some attributes depending on successfulness of page parsing.
+While inherit Pholcidae class you can override built-in `crawl()` method to retrieve data gathered from page.
+Any response object will contain some attributes depending on page parsing success.

-**Successfull parsing**
+**Successful parsing**

 * **body** _string_ - raw HTML/XML/XHTML etc. representation of page.
 * **url** _string_ - URL of parsed page.